PetrNikolas/node-microservices/README.md

 ## Lint

-1. Run `npm run lint` to lint your code with ESLint.
+1. Run `npm run lint:ci` to lint your code with TSLint and format code with Prettier.
-2. Run `npm run tslint` to lint your code with TSLint.

 ## Tests